pawaka2025/venuvia/docs/source/workflow1.rst

 .. todo::
 We shall begin with a simulation of a critical use case in power line infrastructure.

 Let us imagine we have a network of neighborhood houses.
 When lightning strikes, excess static voltage will travel from home to home in a chain before being finally absorbed to the ground.
-Our objective is to identify homes that have received an excess static voltage above 4 million volts with a 85% chance in the aftermath of a thunderstorm.
+Our objective is to identify homes that are 85% likely to receive a power surge, defined by a surge of 4 million volts, in the event of a lightning strike.
 This will be useful in aiding power line infrastructure providers to prioritize which homes get to receive upgrades in ground wiring in order to reduce the damages caused by lightning strikes.

 Apart from that, we must also include in our analysis that certain homes have weaker ground wiring compared to others, and that the the ordering of the houses in a lighting strike event matters in determining whether or not the voltage actually flowed through.